ma7555/evalify/README.md

 </p>

-Evaluate your face verification models literally in seconds.
+Evaluate your face or voice verification models literally in seconds.

 ## Installation
 #### Stable release